 During a tenancy: rights and responsibilities of landlords

 Landlords have certain rights and responsibilities during a tenancy (lease).
 You can charge interest on late rent.
 You can give tenants notice to quit if they are 15 days late paying rent.
 You can increase the rent once in a 12-month period.
-You cannot unreasonably deny tenants from subletting their unit or allowing others to take over the lease.
+You can give tenants notice to quit if they’re 15 days late paying rent.

 During a tenancy, a landlord has certain rights and responsibilities.
 These guidelines include information on rent, rent increases, changing a lease, subletting and letting someone take over the lease.

 Tenants have to pay their rent on time.
-It is not your responsibility to collect it.
+It’s not your responsibility to collect it.

 You can charge 1% of the monthly rent per month for any late rent.
 Tenants can’t withhold rent to encourage you to make repairs or to take other action.